j-mnr/gophergo.dev/content/basics/12-function.md

 ---
-title: "Function"
+Lesson: 12
-draft: false
+Title: "Function"
-lesson: TODO
+Draft: false
 ---

 It's time for the **FUNC** 🪩🕺 Can you handle it?